Planning-nl/vue3-i18n/README.md

     },
 });

-const t = resolve(Base);

 locales.value = ["de-DE-NW"];
 console.log(t.main); // Nordrhein Westfalen
 ```

-> You should apply `patch` on the original translations object, not on a resolver (obtained by the `resolve` function).

 ## i18n for generic components

 This lightweight module is perfect for providing i18n in generic components.

 Just define your translations in a seperate file and export it.
 Then import the translations into your component(s) and
 use them where you need them.
-Add translations for the locales that you wish to include by default.
+Add translations for the locales that you wish to ship with your module.

 That's all you need to do.